colll78/Monte-Carlo-Hold-Your-Horses/README.md

 Parallel Rave (ParallelRave.py) is generally the strongest implementation and has the highest winrate.

-In circumstances where concurrency is not allowed, HoldHorsesZeroV2 is the strongest.
+In circumstances where concurrency is not allowed, HoldHorsesZeroV2/HoldHorsesRave are the strongest.

 This won 1st place in the annual AI/ML game playing algorithms tournament at University of Massachusetts Boston.